NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8securityauth2.md

 By the end of this section, you will be able to:

-✅ Identify **security gaps** in your existing authentication approach
+✅ Identify **security gaps** in our existing authentication approach

 ✅ Gradually integrate **Spring Security** with `SecurityFilterChain` and JDBC-based authentication

 ✅ **Migrate** the custom login flow (`AuthenticationController`) to Spring Security’s form login

-✅ Use your existing `USER_ADMIN` table as the data source
+✅ Use our existing `USER_ADMIN` table as the data source

 ✅ Understand the code updates and test them incrementally